 Reconciliation requires two parts, above I illustrated the bank account issues and the outstanding items affecting the physical account.
 Now it is time to address the book’s ledger for that account.
 There are two types of transactions affect the ledger.
 The first type is unrecorded debits.

 Unrecorded debits are rare increases in the value of the account.
 Most deposits are processed through the accounting office.
-So an actual deposit in the bank account without your knowledge is uncommon, but they do happen.
+An actual deposit in the bank account without your knowledge is uncommon, but they do happen.
 Here is a short list of the more unusual items:

 - A customer that owes the company money makes the payment by directly depositing the money.